Menopause and High Blood Pressure-What Every Woman Needs to Know

 • Vegetables: Potatoes, sweet potatoes, and tomatoes

-When you eat dietary fiber, your gut bacteria ferment it and produce beneficial compounds called short-chain fatty acids (SCFAs).
+High-Fiber Foods The Mediterranean diet is rich in fiber, which plays a key role in managing blood pressure by supporting gut health.
+When you eat fiber, your gut bacteria break it down and produce beneficial compounds called short-chain fatty acids (SCFAs).

 Also see: Is Fiber the Missing Ingredient in your Menopause Health?